amirixhiu-dev/NovaTunnel-Releases/README.md

 ```

 > [!NOTE]
-> A matching checksum confirms **file integrity**, but a checksum by itself does not establish who originally published a file.
+> A matching checksum confirms **file integrity**.
 >
-> Always obtain the expected checksum and the release asset from an official NovaTunnel channel.
+> A checksum alone does not prove who originally published a file.
+Always obtain both the release asset and the expected checksum from an official NovaTunnel source.

 ---

 ## 🚫 Builds That Are Not Public Releases

-The following files are **not intended for public distribution** unless explicitly attached to an official GitHub Release:
+The following types of files are **not intended for public distribution** unless explicitly attached to an official GitHub Release:

 ```text
 app-debug.apk